Tratten History, Family Crest & Coats of Arms

 Early Origins of the Tratten family

 The surname Tratten was first found in Cheshire.
 "This family, originally written Treton, and springing from Cheshire, settled at Lewes, co.
 Sussex in the XVI century.
 The family became extinct in the XVIII century, but not the name, for singularly enough, at Lewes, and in a great many of the surrounding parishes, Trayton is an extremely common baptismal name. "

 Early History of the Tratten family

 This web page shows only a small excerpt of our Tratten research.
-Another 283 words (20 lines of text) covering the years 1510, 1600, 1076, 1084, 1135, 1194, 1406, 1562, 1455 and 1487 are included under the topic Early Tratten History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1510, 1600, 1076, 1084, 1135, 1194, 1406, 1562, 1455 and 1487 are included under the topic Early Tratten History in all our PDF Extended History products and printed products wherever possible.

 Tratten Spelling Variations

 Spelling variations of this family name include: Trayton, Treyton, Traton, Tratton and others.

 Early Notables of the Tratten family (pre 1700)